cyber-sushi/makima/README.md

 To retrieve the window class of a specific application, refer to your compositor's documentation, e.g. on Hyprland type `hyprctl clients` in your terminal while that application is open.

-**Note: on Sway, make sure that the `XDG_DESKTOP_SESSION=sway` environment variable is set, or Makima won't be able to use application-specific bindings.**
+**Note: on Wayland, make sure that the `XDG_CURRENT_DESKTOP` environment variable is set, or Makima won't be able to use application-specific bindings.**

 ## Bindings and settings
 The config file is divided into multiple sections: